Alonso begs to face Hudson, hits gigantic homer off him

 “I guess he faced this guy in college,” Callaway said Sunday morning.
 “He called me last night and said, ‘You better put me in the lineup.' "

-Callaway was heading to dinner with his parents when Alonso texted and called.
+Callaway was having dinner with his parents when Alonso texted and called.
+They eventually ran into each other at the team’s hotel.

 “I got scared, man.
 Like, what happened?”
 Callaway recalled with a laugh.
 “And then I saw him and then he was like, ‘Hey, I want to play tomorrow.
 I hate this guy.
 I played against him in college.’
 I don’t know what he was saying.
 Going nuts.